-Intentional or accidental overdosage with sotalol has rarely resulted in death.
+Intentional or accidental overdosage with sotalol hydrochloride has rarely resulted in death.

-Symptoms and Treatment of Overdosage: The most common signs to be expected are bradycardia, congestive heart failure, hypotension, bronchospasm and hypoglycemia.
-In cases of massive intentional overdosage (2-16 grams) of sotalol the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, Torsade de Pointes, ventricular tachycardia, and premature ventricular complexes.
-If overdosage occurs, therapy with BETAPACE AF (sotalol hcl) should be discontinued and the patient observed closely.
+The most common signs to be expected are bradycardia, congestive heart failure, hypotension, bronchospasm and hypoglycemia.
+In cases of massive intentional overdosage (2 to 16 grams) of sotalol hydrochloride the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, Torsade de Pointes, ventricular tachycardia, and premature ventricular complexes.
+If overdosage occurs, therapy with sotalol should be discontinued and the patient observed closely.
 Because of the lack of protein binding, hemodialysis is useful for reducing sotalol plasma concentrations.
 Patients should be carefully observed until QT intervals are normalized and the heart rate returns to levels > 50 bpm.
 The occurrence of hypotension following an overdose may be associated with an initial slow drug elimination phase (half life of 30 hours) thought to be due to a temporary reduction of renal function caused by the hypotension.
 In addition, if required, the following therapeutic measures are suggested:

-Torsade DC cardioversion, transvenous cardiac pacing, de Pointes: epinephrine, magnesium sulfate.
+DC cardioversion, transvenous cardiac pacing, epinephrine, magnesium sulfate.

 Additional Betapace AF Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.